 NASD Regulation proposes to amend the service and filing provisions to permit additional methods of delivery and to use consistent terminology for calculating deadlines.
-The term "commercial courier" is replaced with "overnight courier" to clarify that applicants and NASD Regulation staff may use the overnight delivery service offered by the United States Postal Service.
-NASD Regulation intends the term "overnight courier" to refer to any entity that regularly provides such overnight delivery services, such as Federal Express, DHL, or the United States Postal Service.
+The term "commercial courier" is replaced with "overnight courier" to clarify that Applicants and NASD Regulation staff may use the overnight delivery service offered by the United States Post Office.
+NASD Regulation interprets the term "overnight courier" to refer to any entity that regularly provides such overnight delivery services, such as Federal Express, DHL, or the United States Post Office.
 Use of the term "overnight courier" is not intended to imply that only actual overnight delivery may be used under the Rule.
 Overnight delivery should be used if it is available.
-However, if overnight delivery is not available for a particular location, the applicant or NASD Regulation staff may use the most rapid delivery option available (e.g., two day service) from the overnight courier and still be in compliance with the Rule.
+However, if overnight delivery is not available for a particular location, the Applicant or NASD Regulation staff may use the most rapid delivery option available (e.g., two day service) from the overnight courier and still be in compliance with the proposed Rule.